Please select a partnership to see additional information:

 1.9 Child protection enquiries

-For more detailed information on child protection enquiries, see the West Midlands Joint Protocol: Child Protection Enquiries and Related Criminal Investigations or West Mercia Police and Children Services Protocol - Section 47 Enquiries and Criminal Investigations (please note that this document is under review during 2017).
+For more detailed information on child protection enquiries, see the West Midlands Joint Protocol: Child Protection Enquiries and Related Criminal Investigations or West Mercia Police and Children Services Protocol - Section 47 Enquiries and Criminal Investigations (please note that this protocol will be reviewed and revised accordingly in 2024 following the publication of Working Together to Safeguard Children).

 - Duty to conduct section 47 enquiries(Jump to)